-a.
-With respect to any discharge which is not in compliance with applicable effluent standards and limitations, applicable water quality standards, or other legally applicable requirements listed in 64.7(2) "f" and 64.7(2) "g," the permittee shall be required to take specific steps to achieve compliance with: applicable effluent standards and limitations; if more stringent, water quality standards; or if more stringent, legally applicable requirements listed in 64.7(2) "g".
+60.7(4)64.7(4) Schedules of Ceompliance schedules in issued NPDES permits.
+An NPDES permit may specify a compliance schedule in accordance with 40 CFR §122.47.
+Compliance shall be achieved as soon as possible, consistent with the guidelines and requirements of the CWA and with the provisions of the country of the countr g.
+With respect to any discharge which is not in compliance with applicable effluent standards and limitations, applicable water quality standards, or other legally applicable requirements listed in 64.7(2) "f" and 64.7(2) "g," the permittee shall be required to take specific steps to achieve compliance with: applicable effluent standards and limitations; if more stringent, water quality standards; or if more stringent, legally applicable requirements listed in 64.7(2) "f" and 64.7(2) "g."
 In the absence of any legally applicable schedule of compliance, such steps shall be achieved in the shortest, reasonable period of time, such period to be consistent with the guidelines and requirements of the Act.